cdmandrews/cdmandrews.github.io/3301/weekly/week-05-notes.md

 Along with using "you", writers can also be reader-centered by writing in a conversational tone rather than a stiff, legalistic one: "*The changes agreed upon per our conversation are herein included.*" is exceedingly formal and doesn't really sound like it's written for human consumption.
 On the other hand, "*The changes included here were the ones we discussed during our telephone conversations*" sounds like there's a person on the other end of the line.

+### Technical terms and jargon

+Technical terms are essential in technical and professional writing--especially when you're dealing with technical and scientific fields, but also with all kinds of professions and areas.
+Each field uses a vocabulary to relay specialized concepts by means of technical language.
+These special terms convey concentrated meanings that have been built up over time and use.
+Technical terms are really devices for efficiency among experts: they take big ideas and information and condense it all into a single word.
+The same thing goes for acronyms and abbreviations: when people share knowledge or a discourse community, they can use acronyms and initialisms (RADAR, LARPing, TDY, ADHD, YOLO, ROTFLMAO) and abbreviations (2D, 5G, app, demo, IP) to communicate more quickly and efficiently.

+At the same time, technical terms can make your prose dense and difficult to understand, even for the specialized reader.
+So it's not a question of using it all the time or ignoring it all the time--like everything else, words are choices.
+If you're going to used specialized terminology, stick to the following guidelines:

+- Match terminology to your audience's needs and background.
+Don't assume they know it all.
+What is their level of understanding of the topic?
+Do you need to use more general terms?
+- Provide clear definitions or explanations of unfamiliar terms.
+If you are using a specialized term that is not widely used in your audience, even if the audience is an expert one, be sure you provide a clear definition of your term.
+That just helps everyone be on the same page.
+- If you want to use an acronym that's not popularly known, spell out the entire thing the first time you use it and provide the acronym in parenthesis directly afterward.
+Then you can use the acronym for the rest of your document.
+- Use a terminology list when you are introducing a variety of new terms into your discussion.
+Glossaries or terminology lists, very common in science and engineering, helps readers who want to remind themselves what you mean by a term.

+Also be aware of how [jargon can be used to dress up or obfuscate the truth](https://plainlanguage.gov/resources/articles/keep-it-jargon-free/).
+Are we in a "period of economic readjustment," or a "recession"?
+Is your company "implementing a skills mix adjustment" or "downsizing" or did you really just get fired?

 ### Style and inclusive language
 <sub>(This article contains material adapted from [Intro to Professional Communications](https://pressbooks.bccampus.ca/professionalcomms/chapter/4-3-inclusive-language/), CC BY-NC-SA 4.0)</sub>